aileen-byte/Team14/personal statements/Phillippa.md

 This project also forced me to internalise several hardware concepts that rarely show up in small lab exercises:

-– how write timing (posedge vs negedge) affects register file semantics in a pipelined CPU
+– How write timing (posedge vs negedge) affects register file semantics in a pipelined CPU

-– why hazard and forwarding logic must be designed around the exact pipeline stage ordering
+– Why hazard and forwarding logic must be designed around the exact pipeline stage ordering

-– how little-endian byte addressing interacts with immediate generation and branch targets.
+– How little-endian byte addressing interacts with immediate generation and branch targets.
 Making (and then fixing) mistakes in each of these areas has given me a much deeper understanding than simply following the textbook design.

 Looking back, this project taught me as much about workflow as it did about hardware.
 I’d now: